pauldbentley/pauldbentley/content/posts/store-and-retrieve-data-using-literal-and-variable-values-in-c-sharp/index.md

     - freecodecamp-csharp
 ---

-C# is a strongly typed language where each variable has a defined type which can be assigned to different values.
+C# is a strongly typed language, meaning that every variable must be declared with a specific type, and values assigned to it must be compatible with that type.

 <!--more-->